webfactory/ssh-agent/README.md

 * `node index.js` (inputs are passed through `INPUT_` env vars, but how to set `ssh-private-key`?)
 * Run `./node_modules/.bin/ncc build index.js` to update `dist/index.js`, which is the file actually run
 * Read https://help.github.com/en/articles/creating-a-javascript-action if unsure.
+* Maybe update the README example when publishing a new version.

 ## Credits, Copyright and License